alexwlchan/ideas-for-inclusive-events/src/_ideas/visa-letters.md

 category: getting-to-the-venue
 summary:
   >-
-    An invitation letter can help somebody with their visa application, and it's fairly easy for you to provide.
+    An invitation letter can help somebody with their visa application.
 ---

 If you have international attendees, you may have somebody who needs a visa to come to the conference.